This article has links to products and services we love, which we may make commission from.

 Washington DC (Congress/Mall/Smithsonian), Philadelphia (Liberty Bell/food), NYC (skyscrapers, shows, parks, food), Boston (historical landmarks/Harvard).
 (1-2 weeks).

-Boston, Salem (witches) New Hampshire (mountain), Portland, Maine (lighthouse), Vermont (foilage), Connecticut, Rhode Island (mansions).
+Boston, Salem (witches) New Hampshire (mountain), Portland, Maine (lighthouse), Vermont (foliage), Connecticut, Rhode Island (mansions).
 (2 weeks).
 Here’s our New England road trip itinerary.

 Austin for music, Lockhart BBQ, Fredericksburg aka Little Europe, Alpine throwback town, Mara for art, Terlingua Ghost Town for drinks, Big Bend National Park.
 (1 week).
 Here’s our Austin to Big Bend road trip itinerary.

-Starting west leave San Francisco for Yosemite (waterfall), Las Vegas (Sin City), Grand Canyon (Arizona/hikes), Monument Valley (Utah/Najavo), New Mexico, Carlsbad Caverns (NM/sculptures), San Antonio (Texas/Riverwalk), New Orleans (Lousianna/jazz), Sun Studio (Memphis/rock), Graceland (Memphis/rock), Hunstville (Alabama/NASA) and Nashville (Tennessee/line dancing).
+Starting west leave San Francisco for Yosemite (waterfall), Las Vegas (Sin City), Grand Canyon (Arizona/hikes), Monument Valley (Utah/Najavo), New Mexico, Carlsbad Caverns (NM/sculptures), San Antonio (Texas/Riverwalk), New Orleans (Louisiana/jazz), Sun Studio (Memphis/rock), Graceland (Memphis/rock), Huntsville (Alabama/NASA) and Nashville (Tennessee/line dancing).
 (3-4 weeks).
 This road trip was Gemma, Two Scots Abroad first trip to the states!

 Bookmark this guide.